Adding new tests

 This comment doesn't have to be super extensive.
 Just something like "Regression test for #18060: match arms were matching in the wrong order." might already be enough.

 These comments are very useful to others later on when your test breaks, since they often can highlight what the problem is.
 They are also useful if for some reason the tests need to be refactored, since they let others know which parts of the test were important.
-Often a test must be rewritten because it no longer tests what is was meant to test, and then it's useful to know what it was meant to test exactly.
+Often a test must be rewritten because it no longer tests what it was meant to test, and then it's useful to know what it was meant to test exactly.